 So by the end of the walk it was most definitely ice-cream o’clock.
 I stuck another couple of Euros into a parking meter and we retired to a nearby bar, where I had a giant coke and Ami had a vanilla milkshake, and we shared a rather fantastic strawberry coupe, containing strawberry and vanilla ice creams, squirty cream, strawberry sauce and a handful of fresh strawberries.
 You get the picture.
 Strawberry flavour.
 Lots of it.We sort of toyed with the idea of doing a few drive-bys in Knokke-Heist but eventually we decided that we’d found a decent enough quantity already, so we were off home for an early finish.
 Before going back though, we popped over the border into the Netherlands at Sint Anna Ter Muiden to do a single cache that celebrates the most westerly point of the European part of the Netherlands.
 Obviously there are some other bits of the Kingdom of the Netherlands in the Caribbean, but Sint Anna Ter Muiden is the most westerly bit in Europe.
 The geocache we did there was based specifically around the mistaken view of many Dutch that the most westerley point is up on the coast near Heist-aan-Zee, but it isn’t.
 It’s here.

 There are a couple of boundary marker posts at the roadside here.
-One yielded the necessary information geocache, and another (the most westerley itself) nestles conveniently in the formal garden at the front of a restaurant/bar, which is entirely in Belgium apart from its conservatory and its car park.
+One yielded the necessary information for the geocache, and another (the most westerley itself) nestles conveniently in the formal garden at the front of a restaurant/bar, which is entirely in Belgium apart from its conservatory and its car park.
 As with all border points on this trip, it’s a non-entity.
 There’s signs by the roadside advising you that the speed limits are different, but that’s about it.

 The way back proved more challenging.
 I tried to get Ami to navigate on Google Maps, except they’re building a new motorway around the south of Zeebrugge, and Google Maps got its knickers in a twist.